ad4mx/spinoff/README.md

 cargo run --example simple
 ```

-## Contributing
+## 🚧 Contributing

 Any contributions to this crate are highly appreciated.
-If you have any ideas/suggestions/bug fixes, please open an issue or pull request.
+If you have any ideas/suggestions/bug fixes, please open an issue or a pull request.
+If you like the project, [star this project on GitHub.](https://github.com/ad4mx/spinoff)

-## License
+## 📑 License

 This crate is licensed under the [MIT license](LICENSE).